nhat2605/react-portfolio-template/_posts/nebula1.0.md

 # Motivation

-This project started as an experiment to see how fast my new Graphics Card could handle AI training compared to my MacBook.
+This project started as an experiment to see how fast my new Graphics Card could handle AI training compared to my MacBook (A RTX 4070TI).
 What began as just a bit of fun soon showed promise, and I decided to push the boundaries.
 Three months later, I'm thrilled to present my findings!

 In this blog post, I'll guide you through the journey of developing the model and share some crucial insights gained along the way.